NullByte75/BrainZ-2.0/README.md

 added self hosting (now you don't need 2 programs to run the malware)\
 support for different clients (Canary and PTB)\
 just better.

+# I DON'T TAKE RESPONSABILITY OF THE USE OF THIS TOOL!